Privilegium Maius: Background

 The House of Habsburg had gained rulership of the Duchy of Austria in 1282.
-Rudolf IV attempted to restore the Habsburg influence on the European political scene by trying to build relations with Holy Roman Emperor Charles IV of Luxembourg and increasing the respect of the Austrian rulers.
+Rudolf IV attempted to restore the Habsburg influence on the European political scene by trying to build relations with Holy Roman Emperor Charles IV and increasing the respect of the Austrian rulers.
 However, Rudolf IV did not belong to the seven Prince-electors, who—as dictated by the Golden Bull of 1356—had the power to choose the king.
 In the same way Charles IV had made Prague the center of his rule, Rudolf did the same for Vienna, giving it special privileges, launching construction projects and founding the University of Vienna.
 All this aimed at increasing the legitimacy and influence of the House and its Austrian lands.
 For this purpose, in the winter of 1358/1359, Rudolf IV ordered the creation of a forged document called Privilegium maius ("the greater privilege").

 Document

 The Privilegium maius consists of five forged deeds, some of which purported to have been issued by Julius Caesar and Nero to the historic Roman province of Noricum, which was roughly coterminous with the modern Austrian borders.
 Though purposefully modeled on the Privilegium minus, the original of which "got lost" at the same time, the bundle was already identified as a fake by contemporaries such as the Italian scholar Petrarch.

-In the Privilegium maius, Rudolf IV declared Austria an "archduchy", endowed with rights similar to those of the prince-electors of the Holy Roman Empire such as:
+In the Privilegium maius, Rudolf IV claimed for the Dukes of Austria various honors, rights and privileges, similar to those of the prince-electors of the Holy Roman Empire such as: